David0tt/DeepGTAV/README.md

-# DeepGTAV v2
+# DeepGTAV - PreSIL

-*A plugin for GTAV that transforms it into a vision-based self-driving car research environment.*
+*A plugin for GTAV that transforms it into a vision-based self-driving car research environment.
+This repo outputs HD images, LiDAR, depth, stencil, and labels in KITTI and augmented formats.
+Please cite our work, the PreSIL dataset for autonomous vehicle perception (https://arxiv.org/abs/1905.00160) if using this repo.*

 <img src="https://img.gta5-mods.com/q95/images/naturalvision-photorealistic-gtav/b4de94-GTA5%202016-08-28%2022-05-52.jpg" alt="Self-Driving Car" width="900px">